Kikobeats/react-boilerplatinum/README.md

 - Transpiling ES2015+ using Babel with latest preset.
 - Use [standard](https://github.com/feross/standard) as linter.
+- Devices synchronization with [BrowserSync](https://www.browsersync.io/).
 - Live editing using HMR for JS and CSS.
-- Devices synchronization with [BrowserSync](https://www.browsersync.io/).
+- Full screen console error feedback.

 About **production**: